graemecareywave/podbtest/terraform/README.md

 | project\_id | The project in which the dashboard was created |
 | resource\_id | The resource id for the dashboard |
 | console\_link | The destination console URL for the dashboard |

+## MSP Info

+1. Need help variablizing this for ease of use for each client; portability
+2. Need help centralizing views for the dashboard into ONE or across several project; Think of scoping project
+3. Need help testing this aka Demo
+4. Need help with Notification Channel
+5. Need help with Ops Agent:
+    - if required
+    - if not required
+    - ignore